Cowboy Trivia

 There really was a Long Branch Saloon in Dodge City and it still exists today.

-A point rider is the rider who rides near the front of the herd.
+A point rider was the rider who rode near the front of the herd.

 A remuda is a herd of ranch horses that the cowboys select their mounts from.
 On a roundup a cowboy may change out his horse several times a day.